 Students in the first 18 months of the curriculum are learning content, usually for the first time.
 When learning something new or when operating at a beginner’s level – information needs are best answered by secondary sources that have been synthesized by others and presented in a clear, logical progression.
 Medical students rely upon synthesized information sources to develop their subject knowledge.
 Examples of secondary sources include textbooks and practice guidelines.

 In their first full week of medical school, the students attend a session called “Finding Answers to Your Questions” - part of the “Navigating the Paperless Environment” session.
 In this session they learn (a) the research process, (b) how to evaluate information, and (c) the broad array of information sources and search tools available from the Library and (d) their strengths and weaknesses for answering specific types of questions that are both background and patient-specific.
 They learn the evidence practice cycle known as the “5 As” – Assess, Ask, Acquire, Appraise & Apply.
 They also learn how to form a good clinical question using the PICO/PICOTTT model.

 Phase 3: Updating the Foundations

-As students are learning the basics of a variety of disciplines and topics in the first 18 months of medical school and laying down a solid base of core knowledge, they also learn how to continuously “update” this knowledge by finding and reading the primary literature and apply it to answering patient-specific questions.
+As students are learning the basics of a variety of disciplines and topics in the first 18 months of medical school and laying down a solid base of core knowledge, they also learn how to continuously “update” this knowledge by finding and reading the primary literature and applying it to answering patient-specific questions.
 Searching the MEDLINE database for journal articles is a technical skill that requires subject knowledge and logic in selecting appropriate search terms, applying limits and making appropriate combinations with Boolean operators.
 As a skill, it is best taught when it will be practiced and used with appropriate feedback provided to the learner real-time.
 Every search topic is different, so searching is best learned as an iterative process over time with guidance and where skills can progress to a higher level.